Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Conclusions

 Our results demonstrated the impressive zero-shot reasoning capabilities of state-of-the-art models.
 Three models emerged as top performers within their respective categories: Mixtral-8×7B (\model{mixtral}: 0.847 average F1-score) for the full open models; Dolphin-2.1-Mistral-7B (\model{dolphin-mistral}: 0.920) for open quantised models; and Claude 3 Sonnet (\model{sonnet}: 0.967) for proprietary models.

 We are currently working on several fronts.
-We are fine-tuning off-the-shelf models like BERT, Mistral, LLaMa 3, Flan T5, Gemma, and Phi 3 with the aim of enhancing the performance of lightweight models to reduce computational costs and environmental impact when generating ontologies of research areas.
-Furthermore, we plan to incorporate a semantic reasoner, such as RDFox, into our pipeline for identifying and resolving inconsistencies in the generated ontology.
-Finally, we aim to extend our analysis to other scientific fields such as Material Science, Medicine, and Physics, with the ultimate goal of creating a comprehensive, multi-field ontology of research topics.
+We are fine-tuning off-the-shelf models like BERT, Mistral, LLaMa 3, Flan T5, Gemma, Phi 3, and DeepSeek with the aim of enhancing the performance of lightweight models to reduce computational costs and environmental impact when generating ontologies of research areas.
+Furthermore, we plan to incorporate a semantic reasoner, such as RDFox~\cite{nenov2015rdfox}, into our pipeline to identify and resolve inconsistencies.
+We will also make all the resulting ontologies publicly available, formatted according to the SKOS standard.
+Other directions include exploring explainability techniques, including SHAP values~\cite{marcilio2020explanations}, attention visualization~\cite{vig-2019-multiscale}, and the identification of monosemantic features~\cite{templeton2024scaling} to understand how LLMs process ontological relationships.
+We also plan to investigate potential biases in LLM-generated ontologies, such as examining whether inference error rates vary across different sub-domains of Engineering.
+Additionally, we will benchmark our findings against additional state-of-the-art ontology generation methods, including rule-based systems and statistical approaches.
+Ultimately, our goal is to develop a comprehensive, cross-disciplinary ontology of research topics.
+To this end, we plan to expand our analysis to cover a variety of scientific domains, including materials science, medicine, and physics.

 \textbf{Declaration of generative AI and AI-assisted technologies in the writing process}

 During the preparation of this work the author(s) used Grammarly in order to improve readability.
 After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the publication.